USDA Construction Loan to Buy Land | Requirements 2026

 Most lenders require a minimum FICO credit score of 640 to qualify for a USDA construction loan.

 A USDA construction loan typically converts to a 30-year fixed-rate mortgage.
-At least 220 days after construction has been completed and after you’ve made six on-time payments, you may be able to lower your interest rate by refinancing via the USDA Streamline Refinance or another refi program.
+At least 220 days after construction has been completed, and after you’ve made six on-time payments, you may be able to lower your interest rate by refinancing via the USDA Streamline Refinance or another refi program.

-Check your USDA construction loan options
+Check your USDA construction loan eligibility

 Time to make a move?
 Let us find the right mortgage for you